supaglue-labs/supaglue/docs/docs/tutorials/listen-for-webhooks.md

 ```

-The shape of the `sync.completed` event looks like the following:
+The shape of the `sync.complete` event looks like the following:

 ```json
 {